wakitosh/wdb_module/README.md

    drush en wdb_cantaloupe_auth # For Cantaloupe authentication drush en wdb_example         # For sample content
 ```
+4. **Configure Private File System:** The linguistic data import feature requires Drupal's private file system.
+   * Go to `Configuration > Media > File system` (`/admin/config/media/file-system`).
+   * Set the "Private file system path" (e.g., `../private`) and save the configuration.
+Ensure this directory exists and is writable by the web server, but is not accessible directly from the web.
-4. **Upon installation, the module will automatically:**
+5. **Upon installation, the module will automatically:**
    * Add English and Japanese languages to the site if they do not exist.
    * Create the necessary Taxonomy vocabularies (Lexical Category, Grammatical Categories, etc.).
    * Create a default set of POS (Part-of-Speech) mapping rules.
-5. Navigate to `/admin/people/permissions` and grant the "Administer WDB Core configuration" and other WDB-related permissions to the appropriate roles.
+6. Navigate to `/admin/people/permissions` and grant the "Administer WDB Core configuration" and other WDB-related permissions to the appropriate roles.

 ## **5\.
 Usage Workflow**

 After installation, all WDB-related management pages are consolidated under the **WDB** menu item in the administration toolbar.
 Here is a typical workflow for setting up and using the system:

+1. **Create a Subsystem:**
+   * **Prerequisite:** Ensure the language for your data is available in Drupal.
+Go to `Configuration > Regional and language > Languages` (`/admin/config/regional/language`).
+If the language (e.g., Egyptian) does not exist, add it as a "Custom language".
-1. **Create a Subsystem:** Go to `Structure > Taxonomy > Subsystem` and create a new taxonomy term for your collection (e.g., "Hittite").
+   * **Create the Term:** Go to `Structure > Taxonomy > Subsystem` and create a new taxonomy term for your collection.
 Select the language for this subsystem.
 2. **Define a Source:** Go to `WDB > Dashboard > Content Management > Manage Sources` and create a new WDB Source entity.
 Select the subsystem you just created.
 3. **Update Annotation Pages:** When a new Source is created, Annotation Page entities are automatically generated based on the "Pages" field.
 Navigate to `WDB > Dashboard > Content Management > Manage Annotation Pages` to edit these pages, adding the correct `Page Label` and `IIIF Image Identifier` for each.
 4. **Configure the Subsystem:** Go to `WDB > Dashboard > Configuration > Module Settings`.
 In the tab for your new subsystem, configure the IIIF server details and access control settings.